WildChild83/BlastForth/README.md

 A Forth-based game development environment for the Sega Genesis/Megadrive platform.
 Currently at version 0.
 This is still very much a work-in-progress.
 Updates will be made to this Readme file when I have time and when I think of something to write down.
 Ask me questions!

 Forth is a very powerful programming language/paradigm that you've probably never heard of.
 The best way to learn it is to read the book *Starting Forth* by Leo Brodie.
-First published in 1981, it remains today the best tutorial for the Forth programming language.
+First published in 1981, it remains today the best tutorial there is for the Forth programming language.
 There is a PDF copy in the BlastForth folder, or you can read it online here: https://www.forth.com/starting-forth/

 You will need the Gforth compiler to build Genesis/Megadrive software with BlastForth.
 Gforth is available for all major desktop platforms (Linux, Mac, Windows) and can be downloaded from here: